dunn/gblstack/README.md

 * It’s a good idea to run `docker system prune` once in a while to get rid of stopped containers, dangling images, and unused networks & volumes.
 If you run it while the stack is up, it won’t remove your current set of data volumes (because they'll be in use).

-## Known Issues

-* Application names will always expand to the list of their dependent services.
-So `gblstack up donut glaze` followed by `gblstack stop glaze` will stop all of Glaze's dependencies, even those DONUT might still need.